olgeni/freebsd-dektec/README.md

 Pretty much everything happens in dektec.c.
 The driver is not compatible with DekTek's DTAPI but it supports a read/write interface with polling.

-To understand what is going on you will need at least the following:
+To understand what is going on you will need at least some of the following:

 - Some understanding of [ASI](http://en.wikipedia.org/wiki/Asynchronous_serial_interface) and
   [MPEG transport streams](http://en.wikipedia.org/wiki/MPEG_transport_stream).

-- A PLX 9056 data sheet, for everything related to DMA.
+- A PCI 9056BA Data Book, for everything related to DMA.
 Newer boards use an FPGA with the same interface.

 - A copy of the original busdma paper:
   [A Machine-Independent DMA Framework for NetBSD](http://www.netbsd.org/docs/kernel/bus_dma.pdf).